Thessaloniki: Festivals

 Thessaloniki is home of a number of festivals and events.
 The Thessaloniki International Fair is the most important event to be hosted in the city annually, by means of economic development.
 It was first established in 1926 and takes place every year at the 180000 m2 Thessaloniki International Exhibition Centre.
-The event attracts major political attention and it is customary for the Prime Minister of Greece to outline his administration's policies for the next year, during event.
+The event attracts major political attention and it is customary for the Prime Minister of Greece to outline his administration's policies for the next year during the event.
 Over 250,000 visitors attended the exposition in 2010.
 The new Art Thessaloniki, is starting first time 29.10. – 1 November 2015 as an international contemporary art fair.

-The Thessaloniki International Film Festival is established as one of the most important film festivals in Southern Europe, with a number of notable film makers such as Francis Ford Coppola, Faye Dunaway, Catherine Deneuve, Irene Papas and Fatih Akın taking part, and was established in 1960.
+The Thessaloniki International Film Festival is established as one of the most important film festivals in Southern Europe, with a number of notable filmmakers such as Francis Ford Coppola, Faye Dunaway, Catherine Deneuve, Irene Papas and Fatih Akın taking part, and was established in 1960.
 The Documentary Festival, founded in 1999, has focused on documentaries that explore global social and cultural developments, with many of the films presented being candidates for FIPRESCI and Audience Awards.

 The Dimitria festival, founded in 1966 and named after the city's patron saint of St. Demetrius, has focused on a wide range of events including music, theatre, dance, local happenings, and exhibitions.
-The "DMC DJ Championship" has been hosted at the International Trade Fair of Thessaloniki, has become a worldwide event for aspiring DJs and turntablists.
-The "International Festival of Photography" has taken place every February to mid-April.
+The DMC DJ Championship has been hosted at the International Trade Fair of Thessaloniki, has become a worldwide event for aspiring DJs and turntablists.
+The International Festival of Photography has taken place every February to mid-April.
 Exhibitions for the event are sited in museums, heritage landmarks, galleries, bookshops and cafés.
 Thessaloniki also holds an annual International Book Fair.

 Between 1962–1997 and 2005–2008, the city also hosted the Thessaloniki Song Festival, Greece's most important music festival, at Alexandreio Melathron.

 In 2012, the city hosted its first pride parade, Thessaloniki Pride, which took place between 22 and 23 June.
 It has been held every year ever since, however in 2013 transgender people participating in the parade became victims of police brutality.
 The issue was soon settled by the government.
-The city's Greek Orthodox Church leadership has consistently rallied against the event, but mayor Boutaris sided with Thessaloniki Pride, saying also that Thessaloniki would seek to host EuroPride 2020.
-The event was given to Thessaloniki in September 2017, beating Bergen, Brussels, and Hamburg.
+The city's Greek Orthodox Church leadership has consistently rallied against the event, but mayor Boutaris sided with Thessaloniki Pride, with Thessaloniki also hosting EuroPride in 2024.
 Since 1998, the city host Thessaloniki International G.L.A.D.
 Film Festival, the first LGBT film festival in Greece.